Quebec ice storm: Work underway after a million households plunged into darkness

 Prime Minister Justin Trudeau was in Montreal and said Canada remains on standby for assistance.

 "Our focus is very much on being there as support as necessary the municipalities and the province.
-The federal government is here to help as needed," he said, alongside Mayor Plante.
+The federal government is here to help as needed," he said, alongside Mayor Plante as they toured neighbourhoods hard-hit by the weather.

+Prime Minister Justin Trudeau and Mayor Valerie Plante look at the damage after yesterday’s ice storm, which left over a million customers without power, in Montreal, Thursday, April 6, 2023.THE CANADIAN PRESS/Ryan Remiorz

 Trudeau said he would meet with Legault to discuss what the province needs.